Postmus/coach/README.txt

 COACH Risk Engine
 =================

-The COACH Risk Engine is a patient-level simulation model for predicting survival and hospitalization of patients with heart failure.
+COACH Risk Engine is a patient-level simulation model for predicting survival and hospitalization in patients with heart failure.

 Requirements
 ------------